Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires

 \section{Size dependence}

 Calculations presented in the paper have been carried out for the NW width $W=100$~nm for two reasons.
 First, it is a typical diameter of NWs fabricated by the commonly used fabrication methods and second, for this range of NW width, orbital effects considered here become significant.
-For completeness, in Fig.~\ref{fig:size} we present $\overline{g}_{SO}^{xx}$ and $\overline{g}_{SO}^{zz}$ calculated with a magnetic field along the $x$ and $z$ directions, respectively.
-As expected, for a small diameter, when the orbital effect are highly reduced, the spin-orbital induced \Lande\ factor approaches zero, which shows that the predicted enhancement of $\gstar$ is observable only for NWs of moderate or large width.
+For completeness, in Fig.~\ref{fig:size} we present $\gstar (k_z=0)$ and $\overline{g}_{SO}^{xx}$ calculated with a magnetic field along the $x$ directions for which we observe the enhancement of the effective \Lande\ factor.
+As expected, for a small diameter, when the orbital effect are highly reduced, the SO induced \Lande\ factor approaches zero, which shows that the predicted enhancement of $\gstar$ is observable only for NWs of moderate or large width.